 Being a member of RCSLT means that a SLT has been awarded a license to practice following successful completion of a recognised university qualification.
 As members, SLTs are committed to developing their clinical skills and expertise through continuing professional development therefore maintaining a high standard of clinical practice.

 Please contact me to discuss fees.
-Paying for Speech and Language Therapy is a big commitment for parents/ carers, especially if your child/spouse/parent needs many sessions over a long period.
+Paying for Speech and Language Therapy is a big commitment, especially if you/your spouse/family member needs many sessions over a long period.
 Everybody has a unique set of problems and their own personality, learning style and level of motivation.
 Each Speech and Language Therapy programme is specifically designed with these factors in mind.
 This takes many hours of planning and preparation of therapy materials including printed work programmes.
 Payment for preparation time and materials is built into the fee.
 I offer payment options on a case-by-case basis.

 If you have a paypal account, you can pay me by following this link-